-The Pink Pamper “Women of Courage award 2019” will be presented at the “3rd Annual Bubble Ball” Saturday, March 30th, 2019 by Kelly Frey of WTAE.
+The Pink Pamper “Women of Courage award 2019” was be presented at the “3rd Annual Bubble Ball” Saturday, March 30th, 2019 by Kelly Frey of WTAE.

 This year the nominations were outstanding and two names kept coming up over and over again neck and neck.
 These two Ladies both have had Cancer and took those “Lemons and turned them into Lemonade.”
 They work tirelessly helping other Women with their generous and outpouring hearts, as they help and guide our Ladies on their journey to wellness.